 Anonymous hardened OS are more paranoid than merely hardened OSes.
 They don’t just try to keep you safe from the nasties, they also try to hide who you are, by erasing distinguishing tells in the OS, and by using encrypted networks such as TOR.
 Maybe other stuff.
 They are also often also amnesiac which seems to mean that if you use one of these to do something, it will be hard afterwards to tell what you were using it to do.

 Usually these systems are not designed to be your main or only OS, and indeed they are kinda annoying and slow to use.
-It’s for doing your confidential stuff, such as talking to journalistic sources, doing political organising, escaping your abusive spouse and purchasing controlled commodities etc and yes, presumably planning terrorism could happen by these means too.
+It’s for doing your confidential stuff, such as talking to journalistic sources, doing political organising in repressive regimes, escaping your abusive spouse, operating on black markets, presumably planning terrorism could benefit from these also.

 The Amnesic Incognito Live System (Tails) is a Debian-based live DVD/USB with the goal of providing complete Internet anonymity for the user.
 The product ships with several Internet applications, including web browser, IRC client, mail client and instant messenger, all pre-configured with security in mind and with all traffic anonymised.
 To achieve this, Incognito uses the Tor network to make Internet traffic very hard to trace.